Titantek/ada-outlier-datastory/content.md

   </div>
 </div>

+## Prompt design for the LLMs and games selection to compare the models with the players

 {: .box-note}
    We will test out **llama3 8B** and **mistral 7B** models on the 2007 data and compare the results to the players's data using [Ollama](https://ollama.com/).
 The design of the prompts was inspired by the group [Human vs AI](https://drudilorenzo.github.io/ada-klech-data-story/).